msabramo/dropbox_linux_x86_64_glibc2.4_buildout/README.md

 By Marc Abramowitz [http://marc-abramowitz.com](http://marc-abramowitz.com)

-This is an attempt to make repeatable the process that I followed to install Dropbox on my DreamHost VPS (see http://marc-abramowitz.com/archives/2011/04/19/running-dropbox-on-dreamhost/).
+This is an attempt to make repeatable [the process that I followed to install Dropbox on my DreamHost VPS](http://marc-abramowitz.com/archives/2011/04/19/running-dropbox-on-dreamhost/).
 This was tricky because the Dropbox software is closed-source and it contains binaries compiled against glibc 2.4, whereas my VPS server is using glibc 2.3.
 This buildout downloads and compiles glibc 2.4 and installs it in a sandbox with the Dropbox software.
 It also sets up Supervisor and uses it to manage the Dropbox daemon.

 ## Installation